streemau/styleguides/README.md

 > No code is faster to understand/run than no code

+> Make it work.
+Make it right.
+Make it fast. (in that order)

 ## General guidelines

 In order to limit cognitive overhead prefer: